-We can't earn or "social justice" our way into the new heavens and earth, and serving others in the way Jesus is speaking of here is not about going along with whatever happens to be charitably trendy in society, in fact it's quite the opposite.
+So that also means that we can't earn or "social justice" our way into the new heavens and earth by serving others in the way Jesus is speaking of here.

+And it most certainly is not about simply going along with whatever happens to be charitably trendy in our society; in fact it's quite the opposite.

 Let me give you an example.
-Twenty or thirty years ago our society said that homosexuals and transgendered people were freaks and considered them worthless.
+Twenty or thirty years ago our society said that homosexuals and transgendered people were freaks, and it considered them worthless.

-And a true Christian response at the time would have been to serve them with grace and love and understanding and compassion - at that point in time loving the sinner but not the sin could have made a big difference.
+And a true Christian response at the time would have been to serve them with grace and love and understanding and compassion - at that point in time, a unified stance and voice from the Western Church about loving the sinner but not the sin could have made a big difference.

-However - we did not, most churches judged, reject and excluded them, or considered them projects to be fixed up, looking for immediate results of transformation in their life.
+However - we did not; most churches just adopted the attitude of our society.
+We judged, reject and excluded them, or considered them projects to be fixed up, looking for immediate results of transformation in their life.

-Now in the years that have passed since then society has become aware of their suffering from being considered worthless and rejected, and it has changed its stance.
+Now in the years that have passed since then, our society has become aware of the suffering they have endured from being considered worthless and rejected, and in view of that suffering it has changed its opinion about them.